jcurl/RJCP.DLL.CommandLine/README.md

 - `OptionMissingException`
   - A mandatory option was not provided on the command line.

+Exceptions raised that are not caused by the user:

+- `ArgumentException`
+  - A property has no setter.
+To fix, ensure the property has a `set` method.
+  - A field is readonly.
+To fix, ensure the field is not `readonly` by removing that keyword.

 ### 1.5.
 Extending with `IOptions`

 If the class for parsing options implements the interface `IOptions`, methods on